postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 [![Download Data](https://assets.postman.com/postman-docs/Download_Data1.png)](https://assets.postman.com/postman-docs/Download_Data1.png)

 Alternatively, you can download your archived data directly within Postman.
-To learn how, refer to [Settings](/docs/postman/launching-postman/settings/).
+To learn how, refer to [Settings](/docs/getting-started/settings/).

 ## Next steps

-For a more in-depth introduction to workspaces and how they can help organize your API development, check out [Intro to Workspaces](/docs/postman/workspaces/intro-to-workspaces/).
+For a more in-depth introduction to workspaces and how they can help organize your API development, check out [Creating Workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).

-To see how you can share the APIs that your teams use internally, check out [Your private API Network](/docs/postman/collaboration/adding-private-network/).
+To see how you can share the APIs that your teams use internally, check out [Your private API Network](/docs/collaborating-in-postman/adding-private-network/).